SimeonLukas/Blog/content/posts/20241120/index.en.md

 +++
-title = "Digital Wheel of Fortune: Fun Gimmick for Tourism Pastoral Events" description = "A digital wheel of fortune for events of the Tourism Pastoral in the Werdenfels Region and the Tourism Pastoral of the Archdiocese of Munich and Freising." date = "2024-11-20" template = "page.html"
+title = "Digital Wheel of Fortune: Fun Gimmick for Tourism Pastoral Events" description = "In this article, I will introduce you to a digital wheel of fortune developed for the events of the Tourism Pastoral in the Werdenfelser Land and the Tourism Pastoral of the Archdiocese of Munich and Freising.
+We will go through the idea, technical implementation, and usage of the wheel of fortune step by step and show how it can be used at various events.
+This guide is aimed at anyone looking for creative and interactive solutions for their events." date = "2024-11-20" template = "page.html"